6 QA Testing Methodologies and Techniques in 2024

 What is QA?

 Quality Assurance (QA) is a systematic process designed to determine whether a product or service meets specified requirements.
-It has a proactive nature that prevents defects in products and services before they occur.
+It is a proactive approach that helps you prevent defects before they occur.
 Testing, a component of QA, is the practice of executing a program or application to find errors.

 Understanding the distinctions: Software testing methodologies vs. types of software testing